bobleesj/electron-microscopy/src/index.md

 ## Changelog

-- Dec 18, 2025 - Add rough draft of EELS
+- Dec 18, 2025 - Add drafts of EELS nad EDS
 - Dec 17, 2025 - Use mdBook to render static pages and host on GitHub
 - Dec 16, 2025 - Add Python script, detect new images from `.git`, convert to `.jpg` and compress.
 - Dec 14, 2025 - Begin Electron Microscopy training documentation, led by @bobleesj.